-- Acyclovir (Zovirax or generic)
+- Acyclovir (Zovirax, generic)

-- Valacyclovir (Valtrex)
+- Valacyclovir (Valtrex, generic)

-- Famciclovir (Famvir)
+- Famciclovir (Famvir, generic)

 Treatment for Oral Herpes

 - Over-the-counter topical ointments may provide modest relief.
-They include Anbesol gel, Blistex lip ointment, Camphophenique, Herpecin-L, Viractin, and Zilactin.
+They include Anbesol gel, Blistex lip ointment, Campho-phenique, Herpecin-L, Viractin, and Zilactin.
 Some contain a topical anesthetic such as benzocaine, tetracaine, or phenol.

 Herbs and Supplements

 Generally, manufacturers of herbal remedies and dietary supplements do not need FDA approval to sell their products.
 Just like a drug, herbs and supplements can affect the body's chemistry, and therefore have the potential to produce side effects that may be harmful.
 There have been several reported cases of serious and even lethal side effects from herbal products.
-Always check with your doctor before using any herbal remedies or dietary supplements.
+Always check with your provider before using any herbal remedies or dietary supplements.